Venezuela investigates possible corruption at state metals conglomerate

 Some 21 people including officials, businessmen and a deputy have already been arrested and charged for investigations related to the losses suffered by the oil company when tankers left the country with shipments that had not been fully paid for, authorities said.

+Venezuela's ruling party-controlled National Assembly later voted to approve a first reading of a law to confiscate the assets from the corrupt.
+The law requires a second reading before it is passed.

+"This stolen money is the people's money that must be administered by the state," Diosdado Cabello, the ruling party's second-in-command said during a special session of parliament.

-(Reporting by Mayela Armas and Deisy Buitrago; Writing by Valentine Hilaire and Angus MacSwan)
+(Reporting by Mayela Armas and Deisy Buitrago; Writing by Valentine Hilaire, Angus MacSwan and Oliver Griffin; Editing by Sandra Maler)

 ((Mayela.Armas@thomsonreuters.com; +582126552652;))